anyakara/DSA/README.md

 # dsa-implementation-analysis

-My hopes with this repo is to track my learning of basic data structures and algorithms, particularly their advanced implementation and analysis.
+My hopes with this repo is to track my learning of data structures and algorithms, their implementation and analysis.

 The outline for my class (in no particularly order or preference):
 * Recursion